£

 Talk to other people with blood cancer about getting active in our online community – you’ll find lots of people there to cheer you on!

 An activity planner can help you plan activities for the week and celebrate what you achieve each day – big or small.
-Order an activity planner from our online shop.
-You can stick it on your fridge or somewhere you’ll notice it.
+You could draw or buy a physical one to stick on your fridge or put somewhere you’ll notice it, or use an app on your phone.

 If and when you’re ready, you could think about how to build up your daily activity.
 Find out what is recommended for your age group – NHS UK has more information on what to work towards.
 As a general guide aim for: